Steven23X/Techflow-OOP/ReadMe.md

 - TF_PaymentMethod.

 - [X] Identify in the project at least one situation where the virtual destructor needs to be called.
-- When delete pointer after downcasting.
+- When deleting pointer after downcasting.

 - [X] Define at least four virtual methods that will be overridden in subclasses.
 - TF_DisplayInterface and TF_PaymentMethod.